Fanis Christodoulou

 Theofanis "Fanis" Christodoulou (Θεοφάνης "Φάνης" Χριστοδούλου; born May 22, 1965) is a Greek former professional basketball player.
-He played mainly at small forward, but his complete all-around skills allowed him to play all five positions.
+He played mainly at the small forward position, but his complete all-around skills allowed him to play at all five basketball positions.
 During his playing career, many sports journalists called him "The European Charles Barkley".
-While his nickname among his teammates was "Bembis" ("Baby").
+While his nickname among his teammates was "Bembis" ("Baby Boy").

-Christodoulou was inducted into the Greek Basket League Hall of Fame in 2022.
-A FIBA Balkans Selection member, in 1991, and a two-time All-EuroBasket Team selection, in 1993 and 1995, Christodoulou is also a candidate for the FIBA Hall of Fame.
+Christodoulou's number 4 jersey was retired by Panionios.
+Christodoulou was inducted into the Greek League Hall of Fame in 2022.
+A FIBA Balkans Selection member, in 1991, and a two-time FIBA EuroBasket All-Tournament Team selection, in 1993 and 1995, Christodoulou is also a candidate for the FIBA Hall of Fame.

 Professional career

 Christodoulou started his playing career with the youth teams of the Greek club Dafni.
-He spent most of his pro club career with Panionios, where he played from 1983 to 1997.
+In 1983, he was transferred from Dafni, to the Greek club Panionios.
+In exchange for the player rights to Christodoulou, Dafni received a transfer fee in the amount of 3 million Greek Drachmas, and six players.
+He ended up spending most of his pro club career with Panionios, where he played from 1983 to 1997.
 With Panionios, he won the Greek Cup title in the year 1991.
+With Panionios, he was also a member of the FIBA Balkans Selection team in 1991, and the Greek League MVP in 1993.

-Christodoulou spent the last year of his career playing with Panathinaikos.
+Christodoulou spent the last year of his club career playing with the Greek club Panathinaikos, after he signed a $1.6 million contract with the club in 1997.
 With Panathinaikos, he won the Greek League championship, in the 1997–98 season.
 After that, he retired from playing pro club basketball.

 NBA draft rights

-Christodoulou was drafted by the Atlanta Hawks, in the 1987 NBA Draft, with the 90th pick overall, but he never decided to leave Greece and play in the NBA.
+Christodoulou was drafted by the Atlanta Hawks in the 1987 NBA draft as the 90th pick overall, but decided to stay in Greece and didn't join the NBA.

 National team career

-Christodoulou was an important member of the Greece men's national basketball team that won the gold medal at the 1987 EuroBasket and the silver medal at the 1989 EuroBasket.
-Christodoulou was also a member of the Greece national team that finished in 4th place at the 1994 FIBA World Championship.
-He also played at the 1986 FIBA World Championship, the 1990 FIBA World Championship, the 1993 EuroBasket, the 1995 EuroBasket, the 1997 EuroBasket, and at the 1996 Summer Olympic Games.
+Christodoulou was a member of the senior men's Greek national team that competed at the 1986 FIBA World Championship.
+With Greece, he won the gold medal at the 1987 FIBA EuroBasket.
+He also represented Greece at the 1988 FIBA European Olympic Qualifying Tournament.

+After that, he won a silver medal at the 1989 FIBA EuroBasket.
+Christodoulou was also a member of the Greek national teams at the following major FIBA tournaments: the 1990 FIBA World Championship, the 1992 FIBA European Olympic Qualifying Tournament, the 1993 FIBA EuroBasket, the 1994 FIBA World Championship, the 1995 FIBA EuroBasket, the 1996 Summer Olympic Games, and the 1997 FIBA EuroBasket.

+Christodoulou also represented Greece at the 1983 Mediterranean Games, and at several Balkan Championships, where he won several medals.
+On an individual level, Christodoulou was named to the FIBA EuroBasket All-Tournament Team at both the 1993 FIBA EuroBasket and the 1995 FIBA EuroBasket.
+He was also named the Acropolis Tournament's MVP in 1996.

 Executive career

-In 2022, Christoudoulo became the general manager of the Greek Basket League club Panionios.
+In 2022, Christodoulou became the general manager of the Greek Basketball League club Panionios.